Military operations in North Africa during World War I: Italian Libya

-In Libya, the Ottomans supported the Senussi and other local groups toexpel the Italians and recover Tripoli.
+In Libya, the Ottomans supported the Senussi and other local groups to expel the Italians and recover Tripoli.
 Italy declared war on the Ottoman Empire on 21 August 1915.
 Italy had reduced its garrisons in Libya for service in Europe and fought a defensive campaign.
 Ottoman–German operations were based at Misratah, where a submarine visited every couple of weeks with arms and ammunition.
 The Italians retained their coastal strongholds at Tripoli, Homs, Derna, Benghazi and Tobruk and, in 1916 re-occupied Zuwarah in Tripolitania and Bardia in Cyrenaica.
 In April 1917, the Accords of Acroma were signed between the British, Italians and the Senussi.
 The latter stopped conducting attacks and ended their alignment with the Ottomans.
 The armistice with the Ottoman empire and the Paris Peace conference confirmed Italian control of Libya and deprived the Sultan of his religious rights in the region (Article 121 of the treaty of Sèvres 1920).